ltc870/codelouisville2023finalproject/README.md

 [The Impact of Green Space on Violent Crime in Urban Environments: An Evidence Synthesis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6950486/)

-This project focused on the city of Louisville, KY and looked at the potential relationship between the number of trees planted and the amount of crime in a given zip-code.
+This project focused on the city of Louisville, KY and looked at the potential relationship between the number of trees planted and the amount of crime in a given zip code.

 ---